 - 14.1 We do not automatically take ownership of intellectual property that you create as part of your studies or your research.
 However, in some circumstances, we will need you to transfer intellectual property to BU or a third party.
-This will sometimes be necessary before you can participate in a specific project, for example if a third party is funding research or other work. - 14.2 Teaching and learning materials such as lecture notes, slides, hand-outs, recorded lectures and electronic resources are provided to you only for your own private study purposes.
-You must not use them for any other purpose, share them with anyone else who is not on your course or make them public (including by uploading them to an internet site or social media platform) without prior confirmation from us that your proposed use is authorised or permitted by the owner or licensee of the legal rights in the materials. - 14.3 See the Intellectual Property Policy for more information (www.bournemouth.ac.uk/important-information, under Intellectual Property).
+This will sometimes be necessary before you can participate in a specific project, for example if a third party is funding research or other work. - 14.2 See the Intellectual Property Policy for more information (www.bournemouth.ac.uk/important-information, under Intellectual Property).